joshuafayallen/Research-Data-Services-Workshops/README.md

-# Research-Data-Services-Workshops
+# Welcome

-These are the materials I have prepared for the Georgia State University's Research Data Services Workshop
+In this github repository you will find the code for the research data services workshops!